Chalkwell railway station: London Midland & Scottish Railway

-The station was built with two 700 foot platforms connected by a footbridge.
-The main station building was on the down side at the eastern end and set above the platforms which were accessed by the footbridge.
+The station was built with two 700-foot platforms connected by a footbridge (the platforms have since been lengthened – there are no official data, but Chalkwell is able to accommodate the longer 10-car Class 720s which measure approximately 244 metres (801 ft) in length).
+The main station building was on the downside at the eastern end and set above the platforms which were accessed by the footbridge.
 The up platform had a 400ft canopy and the rear wall had windows that overlooked the beach.
-The down side had a shorter 200ft canopy.
+The downside had a shorter 200ft canopy.

 British Railways (1948-1994)

 Following nationalisation of Britain's railways in 1948, the station transferred under British Railways to the London Midland Region.
 On 20 February 1949, the whole LTS line was transferred to the Eastern Region, yet despite the organisational changes, the old LTSR still was a distinctive system operated by former LTS and LMS steam locomotives until electrification.

 The North Sea flood of 1953 hit the station hard with flood water rendering the line west of the station unusable between 1 February and 19 February.

-During the late 1950s the LTS was being electrified and re-signalled and the only change at Chalkwell was the extension of the platforms west to take 12 car trains.
+During the late 1950s, the LTS was being electrified and re-signalled and the only change at Chalkwell was the extension of the platforms west to take 12 car trains.

 A full electric timetable started operating in June 1962 which was primarily worked by Class 302 EMUs.

 The LTS line and Chalkwell station became part of the London and South Eastern sector of British Rail in 1982, and in June 1986 this was rebranded as Network South East (NSE).
 With the Conservative government of the early 1990s looking to privatise the railways, the operation of the NSE passenger train service was put under the control of a Train Operating Unit.